 Decision Time: Where to spend?

-Before concluding, I hope you are convinced with the fact that digital marketing is way more effective than traditional marketing.
+Before concluding, I hope you are convinced by the fact that digital marketing is way more effective than traditional marketing.

 If you have already tried the conventional methods of marketing and there is no growth you wanted, then it’s time to give your marketing a shot.

-Go digital, with little risk get the great award.
+Go digital, with little risk get a great award.